 The final item I made during this crafting session was the Rope Spiral necklace using the blue and green seed beads.
 If you have never tried bead weaving you should give it a go.
 It’s really effective and uses very few beads at all (perfect for using up beads, especially if you have a number of colours).
 Check out my Pinterest Board for some Beadweaving inspiration I have found.

 I was given a budget of £35 to choose products and the items that I have made above have barely made a dent in the beads that I have so I will be able to complete many more jewellery making projects and mix them with the supplies that I already have in my crafting cupboard.

 Ordering from the Bead and Button Company was a very simple process and despite the vast choice, it had plenty of filters in place to help you narrow it down if you knew what you were looking for.
-On recent inspection, I have also got my eyes on their sewing patterns.
+On a recent inspection, I also have my eyes on their sewing patterns.
 I have never tried sewing clothes on a machine before (unless you count Little Bean’s Elsa dress) but I would really like to give it a go after watching the Great British Sewing Bee.

 If you haven’t tried jewellery making before you should give it a go, it’s easier than you think and it’s seriously addictive and satisfying!!

 August 19 at 7:44 am